Purvajghude/Dawn-Arrives/README.md

 18-08-25<br>

-Learnt about the Token system used in AI, and how it works theoretically and mathematically.
+Learnt about the Token system used in AI, and how it works theoretically and mathematically. <br>

+20-08-25<br>

+Traced back a hacker who hacked my father's phone and tried to dupe out his money.